South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina Performance Insights

-- The Gamecocks' +161 scoring differential (outscoring opponents by 12.4 points per game) is a result of scoring 75.5 points per game (173rd in college basketball) while giving up 63.1 per contest (22nd in college basketball).
+- The Gamecocks' +161 scoring differential (outscoring opponents by 12.4 points per game) is a result of scoring 75.5 points per game (173rd in college basketball) while allowing 63.1 per contest (22nd in college basketball).

-- The 37.1 rebounds per game South Carolina averages rank 161st in the country, and are 5.3 more than the 31.8 its opponents grab per contest.
+- South Carolina is 161st in college basketball at 37.1 rebounds per game.
+That's 5.3 more than the 31.8 its opponents average.

-- The Gamecocks rank 46th in college basketball with 102.2 points scored per 100 possessions, and 75th in college basketball defensively with 85.5 points conceded per 100 possessions.
+- The Gamecocks' 102.2 points per 100 possessions on offense rank 46th in college basketball, and the 85.5 points they allow per 100 possessions rank 75th in college basketball.

 - South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball action).